How are they treated, and can they be cured?

 Most people with mild allergies find that taking antihistamine tablets when exposed to allergens will help.
-These can be taken on a daily basis and help to reduce the symptoms of allergens, such as sneezing, a runny nose and red, swollen eyes.
+These can be taken daily and help to reduce the symptoms of allergens, such as sneezing, a runny nose and red, swollen eyes.
 Antihistamine works by stopping the histamine antibody from affecting the body’s cells in the way it normally would, thereby countering the symptoms.
 Although taking antihistamine regularly is a good preventative measure, it deals with the symptoms of the allergy rather than working to cure it.

 For more serious allergies, steroids are sometimes prescribed to tackle the symptoms.
 Although steroids are used to treat a variety of medical conditions, they are a good option for many allergy sufferers.
 This is because some steroids, called corticosteroids, are nearly identical to cortisol.
-Cortisol is a natural hormone produced by the adrenal gland, and regulates immune response.
+Cortisol is a natural hormone produced by the adrenal gland and regulates immune response.
 Low doses of steroids are very safe to use, however those using steroids regularly will need to have regular check-ups.

 Emollient creams are generally used for skin conditions.
 In simple terms, they are creams which contain water and oil to keep the skin protected from allergens and lubricated to lessen the symptoms of eczema.
 They also keep the skin clean and free from breakages caused by scratching, which then open up the skin to the possibility of infection.
 These creams can also sometimes contain a small amount of steroid, known as topical steroid application.

 The use of adrenaline (epinephrine) as an emergency allergy treatment is well understood by doctors, and it has saved many lives.
-It is used to treat anaphylactic shock, where the sudden, high levels of histamine and other substances released during an allergic reaction cause the patient to have difficulty breathing, and can also cause loss of consciousness.
+It is used to treat anaphylactic shock, where the sudden, high levels of histamine and other substances released during an allergic reaction cause the patient to have difficulty breathing and can also cause loss of consciousness.